Snowflake World Tour hits your city

 JOIN DCM_DEMO_3{{env_suffix}}.RAW.TRUCK t ON oh.TRUCK_ID = t.TRUCK_ID;

-Note: The new PROFIT_MARGIN_PCT column must be added as the last column in the SELECT list.
+Note: The new DIET_CLASSIFICATION column must be added as the last column in the SELECT list.
+Inserting it mid-schema breaks the frozen region (ordinal position mismatch).

 Here's what changed and why: